neopragma/sociabletests/README.md

 ![Big Hammer code to extract fields from input records](images/hacky-way-to-pick-out-input-fields.png)

 If we change this hack to a slightly different hack, we can extract the strings corresponding to field values in each input record into integers, removing all characters that are not numerical digits.
+We can also handle day numbers of 1 or 2 digits and temperatures of up to 3 digits (but not negative numbers or decimal places).

 ![Slightly less-hacky code to extract fields from input records](images/less-hacky-way-to-pick-out-fields-1.png)